-Sleep apnea is a condition that causes you to experience frequent and recurring shortness of breath while sleeping.
+Sleep apnea is defined as a condition that causes you to experience frequent and recurring shortness of breath while sleeping.
 It can be caused by the individual’s throat becoming overly relaxed while sleeping which blocks the airways and prevents normal breathing.
-This is referred to as obstructive sleep apnea.
+This is referred to as obstructive sleep apnea (OSA).

 We’re concerned about the overall health of our patients, including their sleep health.
 Many people suffer needlessly from dangerous sleep disruptive disorders that keep them from getting enough oxygen at night.
 The risk of a heart attack is 23 times more likely than average with a sleep disorder, and 92% of stroke victims live unknowingly with this condition before an attack.
 Our training allows us to offer you education and treatment surrounding sleep health in the simplest and most cost-effective way possible.

 Sleep Apnea is a sleep disorder where breathing repeatedly starts and stops.
 The lapses in breathing results in lower quality sleep and affects the body’s oxygen supply, which can result in serious health consequences.
 There are three main types of sleep apnea:

 - Obstructive sleep apnea.
 This is the most common form of sleep apnea and is caused by a person’s throat becoming overly relaxed while sleeping, blocking the airways and preventing normal breathing.